 But do you really know what it is and what it does?

 We found a lot of technical explanations out there, which can get confusing at times, so we decided to keep it simple.
-By the end of this blog post, you will know the difference and the benefits of MCT’s C8 and C10: the kinds we use in our Keto Cacao bars for that extra energy boost.
+By the end of this blog post, you will know the difference and the benefits of MCT’s C8 and C10: the kinds we use in our Keto Chocolate bars for that extra energy boost.

 But first, what are MCT’s?